 Sec.
-558. Child Welfare Caseworker Training - REVISED (UNENFORCEABLE)
+558. Child Welfare Caseworker Training - REVISED

 Requires DHHS to identify ways to modernize the child welfare caseworker training program.
-Senate and Conference revise language to allow private child placing agencies to provide in-house pre-service training by agency staff and to allow them to train staff at other private agencies.
-(Signing letter states section is unenforceable).
+Senate revises language to allow private child-placing agencies to provide in-house pre-service training by agency staff and to allow them to train staff at other private agencies.
+Conference concurs with Senate.

 Sec.
-595. CPS Staff and DHHS/Private Agency Caseload Ratio - NEW (UNENFORCEABLE)
+595. CPS Staff and DHHS/Private Agency Caseload Ratio - NEW

-Senate and Conference require DHHS to expend \$162.8 million to hire/employ CPS staff to comply with the Office of the Auditor General 2018 CPS audit; require that most new foster care cases be placed under a private child placing agency's supervision until the statewide ratio of foster cases is 55% for private agency supervision and 45% for DHHS supervision.
-(Signing letter states section is unenforceable).
+Senate requires DHHS to expend \$162.8 million to hire/employ CPS staff to comply with the Office of the Auditor General 2018 CPS audit.
+Requires that most new foster care cases be placed under a private child placing agency's supervision until the statewide ratio of foster cases is 55% for private agency supervision and 45% for DHHS supervision.
+Conference concurs with Senate.